GoogleChrome/web.dev/content/accessible/labels-and-text-alternatives/index.md

 </div>

-Whether you're looking at an `img` with `alt` text or an `input` with a `label`, all of these attributes result in the same outcome: giving an element its accessible name.
+Whether you're looking at an `img` with `alt` text or an `input` with a `label`, all of these scenarios result in the same outcome: giving an element its accessible name.

 ## Check for missing names